VectorInstitute/implementation-catalog/docs/implementation_details.md

 ### 🛠️ Tool Category

-**Purpose**: Production-ready, reusable libraries and frameworks for practical use
+**Purpose**: Reusable libraries and frameworks for practical use

 **Key Characteristics**:

+- Reliable and well maintained software with clear examples
 - Comprehensive documentation and APIs
-- Multiple implementation options (CLI, Python API, web interfaces)
-- Focus on usability and deployment
+- Focus on ease of use and integration
 - Broad applicability across use cases
-- Ready for integration into production systems

 **Examples**: